Matt Beard: Bristol City boss praises team for taking relegation fight to wire

 When the 43-year-old, whose tenure has also included a 1-0 semi-final victory over Leicester and 6-0 final defeat to Chelsea in the Continental League Cup, was asked about his situation after this weekend's game, he said: "Tanya is the manager, my contract expires at the end of May.

-"This is purely maternity cover and I've not spoke about anything else.
+"This is purely maternity cover and I've not spoken about anything else.
 My main focus is Sunday and then we'll see what happens after that."